Custom HTML and CSS Checkbox Examples You Can Use Too

 FAQs about CSS checkboxes

-How can I make a CSS checkbox responsive?
+How do I style a checkbox with CSS?

 Conclusion